Ridership forecast

 **4/29/2010 CARRD submitted comments as part of the environmental review process.
 You can read CARRD’s comments for Program Level EIR (PDF) that relate to the ridership forecasts.**

 CARRD has taken an active role in providing an indepth review of the work done to produce ridership forecasts, as well as providing important information about the study to allow all interested parties to do the same.
-If your group would like a presentation on the issues CARRD identified with the study, please contact info@calhsr.com.
+If your group would like a presentation on the issues CARRD identified with the study, please contact info@dev.nodiamonds.com/cal.

 Trip frequency models, destination choice models HSR R&R Model – Coefficients & Constants File1